TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Rte/Transformations/Introduction/Index.rst

 Configuration
 """""""""""""

+.. todo:: add correct link here, special-configurations was removed from TCA reference

-Transformations are mainly defined in the :ref:`special configurations of the $TCA "types"-configuration <t3tca:special-configuration>`.
+..
+Transformations are mainly defined in the
+.. :ref:`special configurations of the $TCA "types"-configuration <t3tca:special-configuration>`.

 In addition :ref:`transformations can be fine-tuned by Page TSconfig <transformations-tsconfig>` which means that RTE behaviour can be determined even on page branch level!